bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### How to migrate

-Consider whether your application should reside within the public (App Marketplace)[https://www.bigcommerce.com/apps/], where any BigCommerce merchant can quickly discover and install it.
+Consider whether your application should reside within the public [App Marketplace](https://www.bigcommerce.com/apps/), where any BigCommerce merchant can quickly discover and install it.
 To learn more about how to set up this kind of app, see [Becoming a Partner](/api-docs/partner/becoming-a-partner).

 If you would like to update your API connection from basic authentication to OAuth, you will need to make the following changes: